Mortgage Term Glossary

 This is the entity responsible for collecting your monthly mortgage payments, managing your escrow account if applicable, reviewing your property for payment of taxes and insurance, and assisting you with your post-closing questions regarding your home loan.

 This is the amount of money borrowed from the lender to purchase or refinance your home that has not yet been repaid.
-This does not include the interest you will pay to borrower the money.
+This does not include the interest you will pay to borrow the money.

 This is a document providing written evidence of the right to ownership in a property.